-I’m new to Mac, and I’ve invested in a shiny Apple AirPort Time Capsule for fear of losing data.
+I’m new to Mac, and I’ve invested in a shiny Apple AirPort Time Capsule for fear of data loss.
 I know I can backup the entire Mac using Time Machine.
-But how about data in an iPhone?
+But how about data on my iPhone?
 Is it possible to backup iPhone to Time Capsule as well?
 If so, how to do that?

 Why?

-First of all, you backup your iPhone via iTunes on your Mac.
-Then use Time Machine to back up the iTunes backup files to Time Capsule or an external hard drive.
+First of all, you back up your iPhone to your Mac.
+Then use Time Machine to back up the backup files to Time Capsule or an external hard drive.

 You can also watch this short video for detailed instructions:

-In general, I don’t quite recommend this method because iCloud isn’t really a free product though it offers 5GB storage for free.
+Well, I don’t quite recommend this method because iCloud only offers 5GB of storage for free.

-But iCloud storage can get filled up very quickly, because these days as camera technology improves, the quality and size of photos increase as well.
-See this article on how to fix iPhone storage almost full for more.
+And iCloud storage can get filled up very quickly, because these days as camera technology improves, the quality and size of iPhone photos increase as well.

-If you have already purchased enough iCloud storage, here’s how to backup your iPhone to iCloud automatically or manually.
+If you have already purchased iCloud storage, here’s how to back up your iPhone to iCloud automatically or manually.

 Step 1: On your iPhone, locate the Settings app, tap to open it.
 Scroll down and tap on iCloud.